The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/openers-and-rotations.md

 # Openers

+Openers are designed to do a few very important things:
+1. Get abilities on cooldown as soon as possible.
+This keeps us from sitting on skills that are ready which could potentially cause lost uses.
+2. Get strong abilities under raid buffs.
+This helps to maximize damage done.
+More damage is always better, especially when it's free!
+3. Set up our rotation for the rest of the fight (or until a transition/extended period of downtime).
+This is especially important for fight specific optimizations and using the right opener may gain a use of important abilities like the Gnashing Fang combo.

+The theoretical standard opener for a full-uptime encounter is the 4th GCD No Mercy opener (below).
+At higher levels of gameplay, you can and should adjust your opener based on your group composition and the specifics of the fight.

 ## 4th GCD No Mercy:
 Standard Raid Buff Opener
 **Keen Edge** > **Brutal Shell** > Tincture > **Solid Barrel Keen Edge** > No Mercy  > **Gnashing Fang** > Jugular Rip > **Sonic Break **> Blasting Zone + Bow Shock > **Savage Claw** > Abdomen Tear + Bloodfest > **Wicked Talon** > Rough Divide + Eye Gouge > **Burst Strike** > Rough Divide > **Brutal Shell** > **Burst Strike** > **Solid Barrel** > **Burst Strike** > **Keen Edge** > **Brutal Shell** > ...